 8 million tons of plastic: it is the frightening number that, according to the UN, indicates the quantity of waste that will invade our seas in 2050, risking to have more plastic than fish.
 A dramatic problem that the Olympic ski champion Federica Brignone wanted to denounce in "Traiettorie Liquide", the photographic exhibition curated by the photographer Giuseppe La Spada that will be exhibited in the main offices of Banca Generali Private throughout Italy.

-The first appointment is scheduled in Rome.
-On Thursday, May 23rd, the Banca Generali Private offices in Via Bissolati 76 open the doors to host the 10 most significant shots of the initiative with which Brignone draws attention to a situation that, if not taken care of soon, risks becoming irreparable.
+The third appointment is scheduled in Bologna.
+On Tuesday, July 9th, the Banca Generali Private offices in Via Calzolerie 2 open the doors to host the 10 most significant shots of the initiative with which Brignone draws attention to a situation that, if not taken care of soon, risks becoming irreparable.

 "I am glad that Banca Generali will take the field with me also for this environmentally friendly project.
 The photo shoots, made underwater by Giuseppe la Spada, were a unique experience.
 With the boots and skis you go to the bottom in an instant.
 I had a team of divers and divers who helped me to surface.
 Although I risked drowning, it was worth it: it was necessary for me to realize these impacting images to be able to shout the warning message about the precarious health of our sea and to tell the terrible sensation of being surrounded and suffocated by plastic with enormous difficulties of movement, as the fish, the turtles and the inhabitants of our seas are experiencing.
 Let's not let the plastic drag us to the bottom!
 Declares the Italian Olympic champion.